6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 From Keflavik (Iceland):

 Icelandair flies all year to Kulusuk in East Greenland as well as to Nuuk, the Greenlandic capital.
 During winter and summer season Icelandair also flies to Ilulissat in Disko Bay.
-Furthermore, Icelandair operates flights to Narsarsuaq in South Greenland during summer.
+Furthermore, Icelandair operates flights to Qaqortoq in South Greenland during summer.

 From Copenhagen (Denmark):